 The area’s biggest and best comedy festival, SF Sketchfest is actually well known in comic circles across the country for their innovation and creativity.

 There are also a number of workshops, presentations, kids events like storytelling sessions, podcasts, improv shows, and tons more.
-Shows are held throughout the city (with some even at the California Academy of Sciences), and tickets may be purchased in advance on line, over the phone, or at the box office.
+Shows are held throughout the city, so consult the schedule for details.

-The Children’s Creativity Museum is known for it’s state of the art, hands-on exhibits that explore art and technology.
+The Children’s Creativity Museum is known for its state-of-the-art, hands-on exhibits that explore art and technology.

 The museum’s mission is to inspire kids to think creatively and act as global citizens through fun, interactive exhibits such as the animator’s studio, music production lab, digital workshop, studio z, and more.

-Save on Admission
+Remember to Save on Attraction Admission